Wings of Controversy: Are Australia's Flying Insects Pests or Beneficial bugs

 Conclusion: Flying insects can be pests or beneficial bugs.

 Flying insects are an integral part of Australia's biodiversity.
-While some species may cause nuisance or pose health risks, many are essential for ecosystem functioning.
-The key lies in striking a balance by recognising that these tiny, winged creatures are sometimes pests or partners in nature, each playing a vital role to maintaining ecological balance and protecting human interests in the unique ecosystem.
+While some species may cause a nuisance or pose health risks, many are essential for ecosystem functioning.
+The key lies in striking a balance by recognising that these tiny, winged creatures are sometimes pests or partners in nature, each playing a vital role in maintaining ecological balance and protecting human interests in the unique ecosystem.